Environmental movement: United Kingdom

 The late 19th century saw the formation of the first wildlife conservation societies.
 The zoologist Alfred Newton published a series of investigations into the Desirability of establishing a 'Close-time' for the preservation of indigenous animals between 1872 and 1903.
 His advocacy for legislation to protect animals from hunting during the mating season led to the formation of the Plumage League (later the Royal Society for the Protection of Birds) in 1889.
 The society acted as a protest group campaigning against the use of great crested grebe and kittiwake skins and feathers in fur clothing.
 The Society campaigned for greater protection for the indigenous birds of the island.
 The Society attracted growing support from the suburban middle-classes, and influenced the passage of the Sea Birds Preservation Act in 1869 as the first nature protection law in the world.
 It also attracted support from many other influential figures, such as the ornithologist Professor Alfred Newton.
 By 1900, public support for the organisation had grown, and it had over 25,000 members.
 The garden city movement incorporated many environmental concerns into its urban planning manifesto; the Socialist League and The Clarion movement also began to advocate measures of nature conservation.

-For most of the century from 1850 to 1950, however, the primary environmental cause was the mitigation of air pollution.
-The Coal Smoke Abatement Society was formed in 1898 making it one of the oldest environmental NGOs.
-It was founded by artist Sir William Blake Richmond, frustrated with the pall cast by coal smoke.
-Although there were earlier pieces of legislation, the Public Health Act 1875 required all furnaces and fireplaces to consume their own smoke.